Bay Area's High Cost Of Living Squeezes Restaurant Workers, Chefs And Owners

 "The only way you can make a burger of this kind of quality at that price is using a device that's going to grind meat to order.
 It's going to slice the tomato to order, slice the bun to order," Vardakostas says.

-Meanwhile, at the hotel restaurant where Armando Ibarra works, a burger costs about $20.
+Meanwhile, at the hotel restaurant where Ibarra works, a burger costs about $20.

 "You know, even when I get the discount, that's too much," he says.

-He says he usually just goes to Burger King or Taco Bell, or stops by a gas station to eat before heading back to his van to sleep.
+He says he usually just goes to Burger King or Taco Bell or stops by a gas station to eat before heading back to his van to sleep.